 Ottawa Art Gallery

-I am now Senior Curator at the O.A.G., and my Humanities education certainly contributed to where I am today.
+I am now Deputy Director, Chief Curator at the O.A.G., and my Humanities education certainly contributed to where I am today.
 My curatorial work involves selecting artists for exhibition, both historical and contemporary, organizing those exhibitions and providing the research to back up those ideas, and assessing and growing the Gallery’s Permanent Collection.
 A major part of my job is research and analytic writing, and these skills really began for me in those B.Hum years.
 Read More.

 Victoria Goddard (B.Hum 2004)